Dr Giles Davidson – Project Director, Hull City Leadership Board (on secondment from Hull University)

 “It has been a genuine pleasure working with David and the team.
 His approach is flexible, collegiate and pragmatic, delivering high quality output informed by detailed and insightful knowledge of the industry.
 He chose a very appropriate and able team and co-ordinated the work with skill and diligence.
 Adapting to our needs as they evolved through the study, David drove the project forward without the need for client prompting.
 As a result the team was very low maintenance compared with some consultants I have worked with!
 The result was a very usable report providing a thorough, practical and realistic appraisal of the options and opportunities for Hull.”

-Elisabetta De Nardo – Director of Port Operations, Silversea Cruises
+Elisabetta De Nardo – Vice President, Port Development MSC Cruises

-I see many presentations from port and destination representatives, but rarely do I see any that are as specifically targeted or relevant to Silversea
+I see many presentations from port and destination representatives, but rarely do I see any that are as specifically targeted or relevant to my own cruise line

 “Royal Caribbean and Celebrity Cruises have enjoyed unprecedented growth in Europe over recent years.
 In order to help ensure we were maximising the commercial opportunities the expansion created, David was brought in to make core recommendations affecting a range of commercial areas both from a shore-side and on-board perspective, as well as to validate existing decisions.
 These were then fed into current yield and future planning models.